What is Domestic Violence?

 Domestic violence is a pattern of abusive behavior exhibited by one person towards another between whom there is a relationship.
 Domestic violence is characterized by the misuse of power and control.
 It includes physical, emotional, psychological, verbal, sexual, and economic abuse.
 Legally, domestic violence includes a broad spectrum of relationships including violence between siblings, children and parents, roommates, caretakers, etc. Domestic violence is not a momentary loss of temper, but an ongoing technique used by the batterer to enforce control through the use of fear.
 The batterer makes a conscious decision.
 Use the Wheel of Power ad Control to help determine whether you may be a victim of domestic violence:

 If you are afraid of your partner or spouse, you are not alone.
 Get help now.
-Free and confidential help is available 24-hours a day, 7 days a week at 202-529-5991.
+Free and confidential help is available 24-hours a day, 7 days a week through the DC Victim Hotline at 1-844-443-5732.
 Remember, the abuse is NOT your fault, and leaving is never easy.
 We serve all victims of domestic violence on our 24-hour hotline, regardless of sexual orientation, language barriers, gender, or immigration status.

 One in four women and one in seven men will experience domestic violence.

-31,764 adults and children received non-residential assistance and services, including counseling, legal advocacy, and children’s support groups.
+- 616 survivors were served by local domestic violence programs, with 418 receiving emergency shelter or transitional housing and 198 receiving non-residential assistance and services, including counseling, legal advocacy, and children’s support groups.